-- Enables and encourages developers with limited z/OS expertise to build, modify, and debug z/OS applications. - Fosters the development of new and innovative tools from a computer that can interact with z/OS. - Ensure that business critical applications running on z/OS can be maintained and supported by existing and generally available software development resources. - Provides a more streamlined way to build software that integrates with z/OS.
+- Enables and encourages developers with limited z/OS expertise to build, modify, and debug z/OS applications. - Fosters the development of new and innovative tools from a computer that can interact with z/OS.
+Some Zowe extensions are powered by Zowe CLI, for example the VSCode Extension for Zowe on page 109. - Ensure that business critical applications running on z/OS can be maintained and supported by existing and generally available software development resources. - Provides a more streamlined way to build software that integrates with z/OS.

-Note: For information about prerequisites, software requirements, installing and upgrading Zowe CLI, see Installing Zowe on page 16.
+Note: For information about software requirements, installing, and upgrading Zowe CLI, see Planning the installation on page 24.